Nutrients for Cannabis plants: a guide for beginners

 Content updated in August 2022

-In this article, learn the basics of Cannabis plant nutrients in order to start growing.
-For example, how to read nutrients labels, what is NPK, and when to switch to bloom nutrients.
+In this growing guide, learn the basics of Cannabis plant nutrients to start growing.
+For example, how to read nutrient labels, what is NPK, and when to switch to bloom nutrients.
 We’ll start with one of the easiest ways to grow cannabis at home: plants in containers or pots with a growing medium like soil.

 Plants need more than just plain water to grow.
 This means that certain nutrients must be there for plants to grow healthy and develop flowers or buds with good taste and aroma.
 There are many ways in which we can supply our plants with nutrients.